Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering

 Algorithm \ref{alg: weights_trans} gives a simplified demonstration of this transformation learning technique.
-First of all, we need to generate $n$ (number of samples to train the supervised model $\mathcal{M}$) copies of $G_r$ and $G_s$ by fine-tuning $G$ with different sets of $\mathcal{D}_{reg}$ and $\mathcal{D}_{sen}$, respectively.
+Firstly, we need to generate $n$ (number of samples to train the supervised model $\mathcal{M}$) copies of $G_r$ and $G_s$ by fine-tuning $G$ with different sets of $\mathcal{D}_{reg}$ and $\mathcal{D}_{sen}$, respectively.
 Here, $D_{sen}$ does not need to be from the same distribution as the victim’s private data because according to hypothesis \ref{hyp:weights_change}, the weights in $L_{\star}$ undergo similar changes for any out-of-distribution data.
 We get $n$ samples of $W_{\star}$ from both $G_r$ and $G_s$, denoted as $W_r$ and $W_s$, respectively.
 Finally, we train the supervised model $\mathcal{M}$ with $W_r$ as input and $W_s$ as output.
 Once $\mathcal{M}$ is trained, we can feed $W_{\star}$ of $\widehat{G_i}$ to $\mathcal{M}$ and get the updated weights.
-In Figure \ref{fig:weight_diff_vic} and \ref{fig:weight_diff_vic_wtl}, We show the contrast before and after applying WTL on a victim snapshot ($\widehat{G_i}$) respectively.
-Besides increasing the magnitude of impact for $L_{\star}$ compared to Figure \ref{fig:weight_diff_vic_swo}, it also shows a better alignment with the trend shown in Figure \ref{fig:rec_wth_att_vic}.
-Hence, from these experiments, we observe that the victim model's memorization of the sensitive texts increases (perplexity goes down) by a higher margin with WTL when compared with SWO in Figure \ref{fig:swo_pplx} and the model's utility is also preserved.
+In Figure \ref{fig:weight_diff_vic} and \ref{fig:weight_diff_vic_wtl}, We show the contrast before and after applying WTL on a victim snapshot ($\widehat{G_i}$).
+Besides increasing the magnitude of impact for $L_{\star}$ compared to Figure \ref{fig:weight_diff_vic_swo}, it also shows a better alignment with the trend shown in Figure \ref{fig:weight_diff_vic}.
+Besides, in Figure \ref{fig:wtl_pplx}, we observe that the language model's memorization of the sensitive texts increases (perplexity goes down) by a higher margin with WTL when compared with SWO in Figure \ref{fig:swo_pplx} and the model's utility is also preserved.